After being shot, Rep. Steve Scalise still opposes more gun control

 When asked if he believed the right to bear arms was "unlimited," Scalise said: "It is, it is."

-Since the shooting in Las Vegas, some top Republicans — including President Donald Trump, House Speaker Paul Ryan, and Majority Leader Kevin McCarthy — have indicated that they are open to looking at banning “bump stocks” — devices that enable semi-automatic weapons to fire like machine guns.
-The National Rifle Association backed new regulations on bump stocks after dozens of the devices were found in Las Vegas shooter's hotel room.
+Since the Las Vegas massacre, some top Republicans — including President Donald Trump, House Speaker Paul Ryan, and Majority Leader Kevin McCarthy — have indicated that they are open to looking at banning “bump stocks” — devices that enable semi-automatic weapons to fire like machine guns.
+The National Rifle Association backed new regulations on bump stocks after a dozen of the devices were found in the Las Vegas shooter's hotel room.

 Sen. Dianne Feinstein, D-Calif., the sponsor of a bill aimed at banning bump stocks, called on Americans to consider the fate of those killed in Las Vegas.